decentraland/eth-connect/docs/eth-connect.requestmanager.ispending.md

 ## RequestManager.isPending() method

 Expects the result of getTransaction's geth command and returns true if the transaction is still pending.
-It'll also check for a pending status prop against
+It'll also check for a pending status prop against TRANSACTION\_STATUS

 <b>Signature:</b>